cfw-guide/dsi.cfw.guide/docs/de_DE/troubleshooting.md

 ### Es gibt kein Ton- oder Boot-splash beim ausführen von "Launcher" mit Unlaunch

 Der Entwickler von Unlaunch (nocash) hat absichtlich die Hintergrundmusik und Bootsplashes standardmäßig entfernt.
-You can regain these effects by [reinstalling Unlaunch](installing-unlaunch.html) using TWiLight Menu++ with "Launcher Patches" set to "Default" on the Unlaunch page of TWiLight Menu++ settings, or by using [hiyaCFW](https://wiki.ds-homebrew.com/hiyacfw/installing).
+You can regain these effects by [reinstalling Unlaunch](installing-unlaunch.html) with `Enable sound and splash` turned on, or by using [hiyaCFW](https://wiki.ds-homebrew.com/hiyacfw/installing).

 ### Der Systemstart nach Unlaunchinstallation zeigt nur einen schwarzen Bildschirm

 Versuche, deine SD Karte zu entfernen und die Konsole erneut zu starten.
-If it still only shows a black screen, you may need to flash your NAND via a [hardmod](https://wiki.ds-homebrew.com/ds-index/hardmod).
+If it still only shows a black screen, you may need to flash your NAND via either [ntrboot](https://wiki.ds-homebrew.com/ds-index/ntrboot) or a [hardmod](https://wiki.ds-homebrew.com/ds-index/hardmod).

+### Powering off in the DSi Menu and/or System Settings takes 5-10 seconds

+The only solutions are starting the DSi Menu and/or System Settings with the SD card ejected, installing [hiyaCFW](https://wiki.ds-homebrew.com/hiyacfw/installing), or uninstalling Unlaunch.

 ### Nach der Unlaunchinstallation stecke ich beim Systemstart in einer Anwendung oder dem Unlaunch Dateimenü fest